 TVF&R has nine frontline medic units.
 These units are staffed with two paramedics, carry advanced life support equipment, and tools, and — as licensed ambulances — can transport patients when needed or requested by Metro West in Washington County or AMR in Clackamas County.

-Beginning in July 2016, an expansion of contract services into Yamhill County included TVF&R's assumption of the Newberg Ambulance Service Area, which includes all 911 emergency ambulance transports and non-emergent ambulance transports within the ASA.
+With the city of Newberg and Newberg Rural Fire Protection District permanently joining TVF&R, we assumed responsibility for the Newberg Ambulance Service Area, which includes all 911 emergency ambulance transports and non-emergent ambulance transports within the ASA.

 Cars respond to Code 3 medical calls and structure fires in their first-due areas.
 As a nimbler resource, cars are dispatched in addition to a truck, engine, or medic unit to get to the incident quicker and initiate efforts to stop the progression of an emergency while additional personnel are en route to the scene.

 Additionally, cars respond to non life-threatening medical and public service calls such as abdominal pain, ground-level fall, headache, odor investigation, sick person, fire alarms, and smoke alarm problems.
 They are deployed Tuesday through Friday between 7 a.m. and 5 p.m.